eclipse-archived/ceylon-lang.org/documentation/1.0/tour/attributes-control-structures.md

 matching setter.
 Usually this is only useful if you have some other internal attribute you're trying to set the value of indirectly.

-Suppose our class has the following simple attributes, intended for internal consumption only, so un-`shared`:
+Suppose our class has the following attributes, intended for internal consumption only, so un-`shared`:

 <!-- try: -->